Build your own DIY barn door, including step by step PDF plans! It’s a great budget friendly project, even if you’re a beginner woodworker

 You’ll want to make sure you give your door a good once over with a power sander.
 You could totally do this by hand but let’s be real, why would anyone wanna do that if you ain’t gotta?

 Next comes time for stain!
 I don’t know if I ever want to use a different stain ever.
-I promise we try.
-We have tried multiple stains on multiple different kinds of wood and we keep coming back to old faithful.
+I promise we’ve tried.

 Then make sure you’re insanely happy and hang that bad boy.